peteketcham/peteketcham.github.io/content/blog/project-euler.md

 ## Problem 596

 So, I've solved 150+ problems at this point, and tend to skip around on different problems to solve.
-One that looked really interesting, but ended up being devilishly hard for me to solve was [problem 596](https://projecteuler.net/problem=596).
+One that looked interesting, but ended up being devilishly hard for me to solve was [problem 596](https://projecteuler.net/problem=596).

 The problem is as follows: